 HOW TO MAKE VEGAN BUTTERCREAM FROSTING

 Ok so we tackled how to make these vegan gluten free cupcakes but what about the vegan buttercream?!
-Well, it uses fewer ingredients than the gluten free chocolate cupcakes but don’t take any shortcuts with this buttercream, we want it to be spot on.
+It’s almost the most important part!
+Well, the vegan buttercream uses fewer ingredients than the gluten free chocolate cupcakes but don’t take any shortcuts with this buttercream, we want it to be spot on.

-- Combine the butter and 1 cup of the powdered sugar together in a bowl if using hand beaters or a kitchen aid mixer bowl if you are using that.
+- Use either a Kitchen Aid mixer or hand beaters to make the vegan buttercream.
+Combine the butter and 1 cup of the powdered sugar together in a bowl (if using hand beaters) or a kitchen aid mixer bowl.
 If you are using the kitchen aid mixer, I suggest using the whisk attachment.

 - Once the butter and sugar are starting to mix nicely, add in the next cup of sugar and the vanilla.
 The buttercream should be thick and form peaks.
 You want it to hold its shape so it doesn’t run off the gluten free cupcakes!